abmercado19/behavex-images/README.md

 # behavex-images
-This implementation extends the BehaveX library to attach images to the generated HTML report
+This implementation extends the BehaveX library to enable attaching images to the generated HTML report

 ## Installation
 pip install behavex-images